LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/Overview.md

 ## Getting Started

+To enable LiveIntent on your account, please contact your LivePerson account representative.

 ### Starter Pack Quick Start

 If you do **not** already have intents created in Intent Builder, and if you would like to **get up to speed quickly**, LiveIntent offers starter packs filled with common intents for various different business verticals.
 These starter packs leverage your historical transcript data to automatically create a model for your brand.